opensciencegrid/osgvo-docker-pilot/README.md

 You will need to specify a list of CVMFS repos to mount in the environment variable `CVMFSEXEC_REPOS`.

+On EL7, you must have kernel version >= 3.10.0-1127 (run `rpm -q kernel` to check), and user namespaces enabled.
+On EL8, you must have kernel version >= 4.18.
-This will require a kernel version >= 3.10.0-1127 on an EL7-compatible host with user namespaces enabled or >= 4.18 on an EL8-compatible host -- see the cvmfsexec README linked above for details.
+See the cvmfsexec README linked above for details.

 Note that cvmfsexec will not be run if CVMFS repos are already available in `/cvmfs` via bind-mount.